CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

     ![](../media/img60.png)

 9. Click on the **Run (1)** button in the first cell.
-Once the pop-up `Install/Enable suggested extensions Python +Jupyter` appears, click on it to install the Python and Jupyter extensions.
+Once the pop-up `Install/Enable suggested extensions Python + Jupyter` appears, click on it to install the Python and Jupyter extensions.

     ![](../media/img61.png)